-ARCHETYPE Intraocular pressure measurement (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)
+ARCHETYPE Intraocular pressure (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)

 ARCHETYPE IDopenEHR-EHR-OBSERVATION.intraocular_pressure.v0

-ConceptIntraocular pressure measurement
+ConceptIntraocular pressure

 DescriptionThe local measurement of intraocular pressure, most commonly using a tonometry device.